 One month after the massive quake that shook the island of Puerto Rico, people are still on edge as earthquakes continue, including a magnitude 5 earthquake that hit earlier this week.
 It was the 11th earthquake of at least that size in 30 days, according to the U.S. Geological Survey.
 The American Red Cross is there, supporting people impacted by the ongoing tremors.

-The emotional toll caused by the quakes is evident with thousands of people remaining in the government-run shelters or staying outside because of their fear that another tremor will hit, damaging more homes.
-The repeated quakes are traumatic, and many of the communities are still recovering from Hurricanes Maria and Irma.
+The emotional toll caused by the quakes is evident with more than a thousand people remaining in the government-run shelters.
+Others are staying outside because of their fear that another tremor will hit.
+Many of the communities are still recovering from Hurricanes Maria and Irma.

-- Provided more than 16,500 integrated disaster care services to provide health and mental health services, as well as comfort and spiritual care.
+- Provided more than 8,800 disaster care services to provide health and mental health services, as well as comfort and spiritual care.

 HOW YOU CAN HELP

 You can help people affected by the Puerto Rico Earthquakes by texting the word EARTHQUAKES to 90999 to make a $10 donation or indicating this disaster on the donation form on redcross.org, and printing and mailing to your local Red Cross chapter.
 The Red Cross honors donor intent, and all designated funds will be used to support the affected communities in Puerto Rico through emergency relief, recovery and preparedness efforts.

 EARTHQUAKE SAFETY You can find valuable information on how to be safe before, during and after an earthquake here.